-Press the Air Horn switch on the dash or driver's side trim panel to the ON position, then use the horn button on the steering wheel to sound the air horns.
+Press the Air Horn switch (located on the dash or driver side trim panel, depending on model) to the ON (up) position - then use the horn button on the steering wheel to sound the air horns.
 The switch enables the air horn system to work with the standard chassis horn.

-Press the Air Horn switch OFF to disable the air horns.
+Press the Air Horn switch OFF (down) to disable the air horns.